wp-plugins/wp-members/readme.txt

 * Can set fields to be required
 * Notify admin of new user registrations
 * Hold new registrations for admin approval
-* Turn registration off completely (for admins that want to control registrations in some other way)
+* Turn registration off completely (for admins that want to control registration in some other way)
 * Show excerpt on pages/posts for better SEO
 * Optional CAPTCHA for registration